-

 # used to run a specific mariadb_dump version (e.g., one

 # inside a running container).
-Defaults to "mariadb-dump".
+If you run it from within a

 # mariadb_dump_command: docker exec mariadb_container mariadb-dump